-Eligibility criteria: Contestant must be private entities, public bodies, non-profit or for-profit organisations, including higher education establishments, located in an EU Member State, a country associated to Horizon Europe92, or a candidate country for the accession to the EU93.
+Eligibility criteria: Contestant must be private entities, public bodies, non-profit or for-profit organisations, including higher education establishments, located in a Member State, an Associated Country, or a candidate country for the accession to the EU.

 Applicants that have already received an EU or Euratom prize cannot receive a second prize for the same activities.